 The best way to ensure that your brochure will be well-received is to print some test brochures at home before ordering a batch to be printed professionally.

-How to design a brochure #12: Think about the presentation and display of the brochure
+12. Think about the presentation and display of the brochure

 How you present, the brochure is often just as important as the contents of it.
 Your brochure won’t be read if it’s not even picked up in the first place.
 Think about where your brochure will be handed out or put on display.